 - The type, extent, quality and conservation significance of any indigenous vegetation. - Whether the proposal adopts appropriate siting, design and management measures to avoid, or at least minimise, any adverse impacts on indigenous vegetation, habitat values, hydrology and land stability. - The results of any survey/assessment of the biological values (flora or fauna), taking into consideration when the survey/assessment was undertaken, seasonal conditions and whether it was undertaken by a suitably qualified person. - The conservation requirements of any threatened species, ecological community or EVCs on the site. - Whether the loss of indigenous vegetation will be offset and whether such an offset can be provided within Knox.
-In addition, whether any long term protection measures will be provided for the offsets. - Whether the proposal contributes to the ecological restoration or enhancement of the site, including the practicality of measures proposed to collect seeds and/or propagules or to translocate individual plants and any actions required to re-establish these species in a more secure location. - Whether development has been designed to avoid locating buildings or services within the Tree Protection Zone of retained large trees generally in accordance with Australian Standard® AS4970 - 2009, 'Protection of trees on development sites'.
+In addition, whether any long term protection measures will be provided for the offsets. - Whether the proposal contributes to the ecological restoration or enhancement of the site, including the practicality of measures proposed to collect seeds and/or propagules or to translocate individual plants and any actions required to reestablish these species in a more secure location. - Whether development has been designed to avoid locating buildings or services within the Tree Protection Zone of retained large trees. - The value of the vegetation to local amenity, health and wellbeing.

-Bushfire Protection
+Bushfire protection

-- Whether any bushfire protection measures are necessary and adequately justified. - Whether the proposal, including proposed replantings, will result in an increase in bushfire risk to life and property and if so, whether there are more suitable alternatives.

-• Whether the proposal has been appropriately sited so as to reduce the bushfire risk.

-Whether the bushfire protection measures are designed so as to minimise ecological damage while still achieving the fire safety objective.
+Whether any bushfire protection measures are required.

+- Whether the proposal, including proposed replantings, will result in an increase in bushfire risk to life and property and if so, whether there are more suitable alternatives. - Whether the proposal has been appropriately sited so as to reduce the bushfire risk. - Whether the bushfire protection measures are designed so as to minimise ecological damage while still achieving the fire safety objective. - Whether the development and/or vegetation outcomes on the site are compatible with the ongoing bushfire protection management measures.